chicagopython/code-of-conduct/report-handling-procedure.md

 month long on-call duty that is rotated between members of the Conduct Committee.
 On the first meeting of each month, we assign one member to be the primary person on duty and another member to be a secondary supporter.
-The committe roster and the schedule is managed via [On Call Roster](http://www.chipy.org/pages/conduct-on-call/).
+The committee roster and the schedule is managed via [On Call Roster](http://www.chipy.org/pages/conduct-on-call/).

 **Primary person on duty** is responsible for providing the initial response to